Hi! I’m Meg, and I’m self-employed.

 If you were injured on the job while you were misclassified as an independent contractor, you should file a Workers’ Compensation Claim.
 Visit the U.S. Department of Labor website for a list of state workers’ compensation agencies.

-There are a lot of different types of 1099 forms, and some are much more common than others.
-Here we will review the most common ones, and also include a short explanation for the less common ones.
+There are a lot of different types of 1099 forms, and some are much more common than others (-DIV, -K and -SA to name a few).

-Some 1099 forms aren’t as popular as others, but in order to be a “complete” 1099 form guide, we included the other less commonly issued 1099 forms.
-Here they are:
+While some 1099 forms aren’t as popular as others, in order for this to be a “complete” 1099 form guide, we included the other less commonly issued 1099 forms.

 The reason the IRS is involved in this scenario is because if there was a gain, the IRS wants the tax due on the profit.
 Even though you didn’t actually sell the property, you may have still realized a gain.
 So the outstanding loan balance will be deducted from the “selling price” (or the fair market value of the property at the time of the foreclosure) to determine if there was a gain or a loss.